New health center in Consell: finished but not ready — what's missing now

 If you walk through the Plaça des Mercat in Consell on a cool morning, you hear the church bell, smell fresh coffee from the corner cafe and see the new facade of the health center almost like a completed puzzle.
 Traffic signs are still in place, a few construction containers park at the entrance, and yet an uncomfortable silence hangs over the whole scene: patients cannot use the doors because the official building acceptance is missing and therefore basic connections and the medical equipment have not been installed.

 In short: the shell is complete, but electricity, water, internet and the medical equipment are not yet in the building.
-According to the Balearic Ministry of Health, an opening is expected in the early months of next year.
+According to the Balearic Ministry of Health, an opening is expected in the early months of next year, a situation that has also sparked debate in nearby towns such as Artà — see Artà plans new health center: Opportunity for better care — but is €5.6 million enough?.
 For local people this sounds like a long wait — especially when you consider that the practice rooms stand empty while people at the center's counter ask for the next available appointments.

 What is often missing from public debate: the coordination between building inspectors, utility providers and the health administration is a logistical puzzle.
 Residents only see the building, not the administrative chain behind it.
-Equally rarely discussed are the financial or personnel bottlenecks that can delay outfitting: medical-technology companies are often fully booked; tenders must be carried out correctly.
+Equally rarely discussed are the financial or personnel bottlenecks that can delay outfitting: medical-technology companies are often fully booked; public procurement procedures must be carried out correctly.
 All of this costs time — and trust.

 Everyday scene from Consell: an elderly woman at the market says she currently still travels to Santa Maria or Inca for routine check-ups.
 A taxi driver who has been doing house calls for years shakes his head: "The center is standing there, and we're talking months.
 For many, that's an extra trip and two hours of waiting."
 Such small stories show: the delay affects not only bureaucratic processes but real people's time.